zaidallam/ZChainConceptBlockchain/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Getting Started

-Getting started is simple.
-Begin by downloading the repo and running `go get` from the terminal.
-Next, create a `.env` file in root directory of the project.
-Populate this file two variables: `PORT` and `DISCOVERY_NODE_ADDRESS`.
-Set the `PORT` variable to whatever port you want the first instance of the blockchain to run on. `DISCOVERY_NODE_ADDRESS` is used for initializing new nodes into an already-running blockchain.
-Thus, for the initial node, this should be left blank.
-For all subsequent nodes, however, you'll want to put the localhost http address of the initial node that created the genesis block for your blockchain (This could be `DISCOVERY_NODE_ADDRESS=http://localhost:5000`, for instance).
-If you try to run two nodes on the same port, the project will not work correctly.
-Once you've done that initial setup, starting a new node is as simple as running `go run ZChain.go` from the terminal.
-From there, you can create as many new nodes as you like, and they will all stay synchronized with one another as long as a `DISCOVERY_NODE_ADDRESS` in the `.env` file is provided for all new nodes.
-To add a new block to the blockchain, simply send a POST request to the `/` route of any synchronized node.
-The JSON body of your request should be formatted as such: `{ "Data":"Sample Data" }`.
-To see a node's current copy of the blockchain, send a GET request to the `/` route of your desired node.

 ## Prerequisites

 This project requires you to have the Go programming language installed and configured on your system.